The Who, What, Where, When and Sometimes, Why.

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: Carotenoids are natural orange-red food pigments found in foods such as carrots, sweet potatoes, squash and melons.
+Introduction: Carotenoids are natural orange-red pigments found in foods such as carrots, sweet potatoes, squash and melons.
 Many carotenoids, such as beta-carotene, are antioxidants and can be converted into vitamin A in the body.

 Blood levels of carotenoids